 Competence By Design

-Competence by Design (CBD) is the model of the competency based method of medical education that is being used by the Royal College of Physicians and Surgeons and is currently being implemented in the Department of Psychiatry.
+Competence by Design (CBD) is the model of the competency-based method of medical education that is being used by the Royal College of Physicians and Surgeons and is utilized in the Department of Psychiatry.
 It is a system of medical education that focuses on outcomes and is based on a framework of competencies.
 It is a change to postgraduate residency training with the goal of enhancing patient care by improving resident learning and assessment.
-CBD rolled out to all PGY1 residents in the 2018/2019 academic year.
-In the 2019-20 academic year, two full cohorts of residents (PGY1s and PGY2s) will be trained in the CBD model.
+All psychiatry training programs in Canada have been required to follow the CBD model as of July 2020.

-For additional information see the CBD Handbook (1.54 MB)!
-For detailed information on the EPAs at the Transition to Discipline, Foundations of Discipline and Core of Discipline competency stages, visit the EPA description and information sheets.
+For detailed information on the EPAs at the Transition to Discipline (TTD), Foundations of Discipline (FOD), Core of Discipline (COD), and Transition to Practice (TTP) competency stages visit our Entrustable Professional Activities page.